fusionportable/fusionportable_dataset_tools/README.md

 ## Contribution
 Please refer to [Contribution Guidance](doc/contribution.md) to make contributions to this project.

-## Inquiry
+## Inquiry :question:
-Please feel free to contact Dr.Jianhao Jiao (jiaojh1994 at gmail.com) or Mr.Hexiang Wei (hweiak at connect.ust.hk) if you have any questions.
+Please post issues or contact Dr.Jianhao Jiao (jiaojh1994 at gmail.com) or Mr.Hexiang Wei (hweiak at connect.ust.hk) if you have any questions.

+Your are also recommended to check our paper first: [FusionPortable V1](doc/paper_fusionportable_iros2022.pdf) and [FusionPortable V2](doc/paper_fusionportablev2.pdf).

 ## Citation
 ```